-The same symptoms can also indicate a serious transmission problem such as a faulty valve body, work, clutches, and faulty torque converter.
+Transmission problems on Jeep vehicles, such as erratic shifting, slipping, delayed shifting, and no shifting, are often caused by low transmission fluid levels.
+The same symptoms can also indicate a serious transmission problem, such as a faulty valve body, work, clutches, and a faulty torque converter.

 Common problems that often cause Jeep transmission problems:

-- Faulty Torque Converter - Can cause Jeep transmission to slip in all gears, shuddering, and even overheating.
+- Faulty Torque Converter – This can cause Jeep transmission to slip in all gears, shudder, and even overheat.

 - Worn Bands – Can cause delayed shifting, shifting at high RPM, harsh shifting, no gear at all, no reverse.